mikiec84/hubot-moxtra/README.md

 To run your server, first you have to set up some Environment Variables:

-    HUBOT_MOXTRA_TOKEN=your_token
+    HUBOT_MOXTRA_CLIENTID=your_client_id
     HUBOT_MOXTRA_SECRET=your_secret
-    HUBOT_MOXTRA_ENV=SANDBOX
+    HUBOT_MOXTRA_ENV=[SANDBOX | DEVELOPMENT]

 In order to get the values for those variable, first you will need to [create a Bot][createbot] in Moxtra Platform.
-It will provide you the Client Secret and the Verify Token.
+It will provide you the Client ID and the Client Secret.
 You will not complete the Bot creation process until we have the server running into a HTTPS url.
-So, for now, just get the Client Secret and define a random Verify Token.
+So, for now, just get the Client ID and the Client Secret.

 Now you can run the following command to run your server:

-    % HUBOT_MOXTRA_TOKEN=your_token HUBOT_MOXTRA_SECRET=your_secret HUBOT_MOXTRA_ENV=SANDBOX  bin/hubot -a moxtra
+    % HUBOT_MOXTRA_CLIENTID=your_client_id HUBOT_MOXTRA_SECRET=your_secret HUBOT_MOXTRA_ENV=SANDBOX  bin/hubot -a moxtra

 At this point you will have the server running the default Hubot, but it's not connect to your Moxtra Binder yet.